Vivid (Living Colour album)

-Vivid is the debut studio album by American band Living Colour, released on May 3, 1988, through Epic Records.
-It was one of the most popular albums of 1988, peaking at number six on the US Billboard 200 chart and being certified double platinum by the Recording Industry Association of America.
+Vivid is the debut studio album by American rock band Living Colour, released on May 2, 1988, by Epic Records.
+It was one of the most popular albums of 1988, peaking at number six on the US Billboard 200 chart and being certified double platinum by the Recording Industry Association of America (RIAA).

-Music
+Musical style

-Vivid has been described as a hard rock, funk metal, alternative metal, heavy metal, and funk rock album, with elements of funk, soul, jazz, avant-garde jazz, arena rock, pop, punk rock, and rap.
+Musically, Vivid has been described as a hard rock, heavy metal, funk metal, alternative metal, and funk rock album, with elements of soul, jazz, pop, rap, arena rock, punk, and avant-garde jazz.